Collaborative Learning via Prediction Consensus: Proof of Proposition

 We then show that $(i,j)$-th entry remains the lowest value in $i$-th row of $\bm{C}$ for $i\neq j$.
 For $t \neq j$, we have

 (iii) holds since $b_{kt}-b_{kj}>0$ and $a_{ik}>a_{ij}$ for $i,k\neq j$.

 (iv) holds because $\sum_k b_{kt} >\sum_k b_{kj}$ \end{proof}

 For time-inhomogenous trust matrix, Assumptions~\ref{assump-covariate-shift}~\ref{assump-positivity of W} ensure the Markov chain update: $\psiv_i^{(t)}=\sum_j w_{ij}^{(t)}\psiv_j^{(t-1)}$, which is followed by consensus as proven in Theorem~\ref{Theorem-consensus-on-preds}.
 We see that $b$-th column remains the lowest column sum in the product $\Wv^{(\tau)} \Wv^{(\tau-1)}...\Wv^{(1)}$, by iteratively applying Proposition~\ref{time-homogenous-MC-lowest-importance}.
-For $t \geq \tau$, $\Wv^{(t)}=\1 \1^\top \frac{1}{N}$, the multiplication does not change the order of the column sum.
+For $t \geq \tau$, multiplying consensus with any row stochastic preserves the consensus.
 Thus, the $b$-th column will remain to be the smallest column in the consensus.
-For the time-homogenous case, we can simply treat $\tau$ as $\infty$, as long as $\Wv$ remains to have the above-mentioned properties, the results will still hold.
+For the time-homogenous case, as long as $\Wv$ holds the same properties, one can easily verify that the same result still holds.
 Thus, Proposition~\ref{claim-arbitrary low importance on b} is proved.

 \paragraph*{Extend to more than one node with low-quality data.} For more than one low-quality node, what are the desired properties (sufficient conditions) for the transition (trust) matrices to have?
 It turns out that apart from the two conditions in a single low-quality node case, we need an extra assumption.